 Unusual Options Activity Insight: ARK Innovation ETF

-On Friday, shares of ARK Innovation ETF (NYSE:ARKK) saw unusual options activity.
-After the option alert, the stock price moved up to $129.8.
+On Thursday, shares of ARK Innovation ETF (NYSE:ARKK) saw unusual options activity.
+After the option alert, the stock price moved down to $122.28.

 - Sentiment: BULLISH